imagoodmanloll/BetterIncognito/README.md

 # BetterIncognito

-This repository is currently only accessiable by the BetterIncognito Development team.
+This repository is now accessiable by everyone.